vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article4-team-publication-in-latex.md

 * Separate part of each author into different TeX files and include them with *\input{<PATH-TO-TeX>}* directive
 	- Obviously, separating each author's part into separate file won't cause

 The process of writing is quite simple - you need to write down what you would like to deliver.
-The tricky part, besides content, is that the LaTeX paper is "a priori" separated into smaller parts and for each part of the paper, the responsible author is assigned.
+The tricky part, besides content, is that the LaTeX paper is "a priori" separated into smaller parts.
+And it chunked in a way that for each particular part of the paper will be one responsible author.
 The basic publication structure can be see in this [example publication](https://github.com/vdmitriyev/pylatexmerger/tree/master/sample-paper), it consists out of following folders:

 * "abstract" folder contains abstract part of the publication;
 * "authors" folder contains all authors listed with accordance to the conference (or other targeted event) template